 Controller firmware is supplied by CD-ROM as needed.
-Please contact us for information.
+Please contact the supplier of your region for information.

 You must use a PC running EPSON RC+ 7.0 connected to a Controller with USB to update the Controller firmware.
 Firmware cannot be updated with an Ethernet connection.